 Holcomb Makes Board AppointmentsPosted: Updated:

-Governor Eric Holcomb has made another round of appointments and reappointments.
-It includes the Indiana Commission for Higher Education, Indiana State Board of Education and the State Lottery Commission, along with Purdue University trustees.
+Governor Eric Holcomb has made another round of appointments and reappointments to various boards and commissions.
+They include the Indiana Economic Development Corp.
+Board of Directors and the Vincennes University Board of Trustees.

 The appointments include: